onyx-platform/onyx/doc/design/proposals/task_lifecycle.md

 - List out each thread that we're running (both Java and Go green threads) and what its purpose is.
 - Increase the test coverage of this area by approaching it with a test.check mindset.
 - Prepare for the implementation of a batch engine by factoring out streaming engine specifics.
+- Reduce the number of mutable components as close to 1 atom as possible.
 - Incrementally phase this new proposed design into the `master` branch.

 ### Current Pieces